RTBlanco/blog-log/README.md

     $ shotgun

-After the server has correctly started navigate to http://localhost:9393
+After the server has correctly started, navigate to http://localhost:9393

 ## Contributing